Kriti Kharbanda: Early career (2009–2012)

 After being seen on the Spar billboard, Kharbanda was cast in a lead role for the Telugu film Boni opposite Sumanth.
 Boni received negative reviews but fetched Kharbanda a positive response.
 While Sify wrote, "Kriti was a good choice and she had no tense moments despite her debut.
-Her looks are gorgeous and she has a lot of future if she plays her cards correctly", Rediff.com wrote, "Kriti Kharbanda looks fresh and pretty and manages to play the part of Pragati in a fairly convincing way.
+Her looks are gorgeous and she has a lot of future if she plays her cards correctly", Radhika Rajamani of Rediff.com wrote, "Kriti Kharbanda looks fresh and pretty and manages to play the part of Pragati in a fairly convincing way.
 She may have to work on her expressions a bit in future, though".
-Although the film was unsuccessful at the box office, she landed a prominent role in the Pawan Kalyan film Teen Maar.
+Although the film was unsuccessful at the box office, She landed a prominent role in the Pawan Kalyan film Teen Maar.
 Her next release, however, was her debut Kannada film, Chirru.
-Her performance was mostly well received, with The Times of India writing that she "excels in her performance" and Indiaglitz.com stating that she "is very pretty and her expressions are good".
+Her performance was mostly well received, with The Times of India writing that she "excels in her performance". and Indiaglitz.com stating that she "is very pretty and her expressions are good".
 IANS wrote that she "looks ravishing in song sequences" and "is good at dancing".
-The film was a hit at the box office in 2010, and Kharbanda stated that it got her recognition and "a fair amount of admiration in the industry", resulting in her being offered numerous projects in Kannada.
+The film was a hit at the box office, and Kharbanda stated that it got her recognition and "a fair amount of admiration in the industry", resulting in her being offered numerous projects in Kannada.
 However, she took a long time to sign her second Kannada film, until October 2011, when she signed up for four films in a single month.

-In 2011, she was also seen in a guest role in the successful Telugu romantic comedy Ala Modalaindi, before Teen Maar was released.
+In 2011, Kharbanda was seen in a guest role in the successful Telugu romantic comedy Ala Modalaindi, before Teen Maar was released.
 She appeared in "retro scenes" in Teen Maar in which she had to "replicate heroines from the 70s" and revealed that she also chose the costumes and jewellery she wore in the film.
 The film turned out to be an average grosser.
 The following year, she acted in Mr. Nookayya alongside Manoj Manchu in Telugu, and in Prem Adda, a remake of the Tamil film Subramaniapuram, in Kannada.
 The latter film featured her in a "completely de-glam" role, with the actress stating that her fair complexion posed a problem to her as she played a small town girl from the 80s.
 She called Girija the most challenging character she had played till then, since it required a no-makeup look, get a tan and walk barefoot to attain "a raw look" like the role demanded.
 For the film, she also designed her costumes along with her mother.